GPT-5.4 Computer Use Review — Worth It in 2026?

 The release came with three flavors: regular GPT-5.4, GPT-5.4 Thinking (for reasoning-heavy tasks), and GPT-5.4 Pro (the most powerful, expensive one).
 Plus a 1 million token context window in the API — OpenAI's biggest ever.

 But honestly?
-The computer use thing is what's got everyone losing their minds right now.
+I've been following AI releases pretty closely, and the computer use thing is what's got everyone losing their minds right now.

 It Watches Your Screen and Clicks Things.
 For Real.